You are here

 1970 — The Blood Bank switches to an all-volunteer donor system, and adds a test for hepatitis B surface antigen.
 Those two measures alone reduce the hepatitis rate from 30 percent before 1970 to about 11 percent after.
 Later, when it adds more sensitive tests for hepatitis B, the virus virtually disappears as a problem in the Blood Bank.

-1976 — The electronic medical information system — one of the nation's first — is introduced.
+1976 — An electronic medical information system — one of the nation's first — is introduced at the NIH Clinical Center.

 April 1977 — Construction of the ambulatory care research facility is started.